swdayu/howtos/lua/c-interface/auxiliary.md

 lua_Integer luaL_len (lua_State *L, int index);
 Returns the "length" of the value at the given index as a number; it is equivalent to the '#' operator in Lua (see §3.4.7).
 Raises an error if the result of the operation is not an integer.
 (This case only can happen through metamethods.)

-luaL_ref

-[-1, +0, e]
-int luaL_ref (lua_State *L, int t);
-Creates and returns a reference, in the table at index t, for the object at the top of the stack (and pops the object).

-A reference is a unique integer key.
-As long as you do not manually add integer keys into table t, luaL_ref ensures the uniqueness of the key it returns.
-You can retrieve an object referred by reference r by calling lua_rawgeti(L, t, r).
-Function luaL_unref frees a reference and its associated object.

-If the object at the top of the stack is nil, luaL_ref returns the constant LUA_REFNIL.
-The constant LUA_NOREF is guaranteed to be different from any reference returned by luaL_ref.

 luaL_tolstring

 [-0, +1, e]